Using Perforce depots with Sourcegraph

 }

 3. Save the configuration.
-Permissions will be synced in the background based on your Perforce permissions tables.
+Permissions will be synced in the background based on your Perforce protects file.

 Notes about permissions